Voting with Partial Orders: The Plurality and Anti-Plurality Classes: The Model

-Again, for simplicity, and to highlight the clear analogy to the Anti-Plurality rule for linear orders, we are going to assume that $k'=0$.
+Again, for simplicity, and to highlight the clear analogy to the Anti-Plurality rule for linear orders, we are often going to assume that $k=0$.

-\begin{defi} A positional scoring rule $F_s$ in the Anti-Plurality Class belongs to the \textbf{Simple Anti-Plurality Class} if the associated scoring function~$s$ satisfies the following property: For any given preference ${\pref}\in\mathcal{D}$, there exists a $k\in\mathbb{R}$ such that $s_\pref(a)=k$ for all $a\in B(\pref)$. \end{defi}
+\begin{defi} A positional scoring rule $F_s$ in the Anti-Plurality Class induced by a scoring function~$s$ belongs to the \textbf{Simple Anti-Plurality Class} if $s$ satisfies the following property: For any given preference ${\pref}\in\mathcal{D}$, there exists a $k'\in\mathbb{R}$ such that $s_\pref(b)=k'$ for all $b\in B(\pref)$. \end{defi}